 Frozen fruits and vegetables sometimes get a bad rap simply because they aren’t considered “fresh.”
 In reality, these foods are usually frozen at their freshest point to try and preserve nutrients and minerals.
 They also tend to come with two perks as compared to fresh fruit and vegetables: a lower price tag and a longer shelf-life, which means you’ll pay less for the items, and you’ll avoid throwing any away that may spoil.

 Clean Eating Recipes That Won’t Break the Bank

 With all of these budget-friendly steps in mind, use your ingredients to create a great meal plan of recipes for the week ahead.
 If you don’t have time to craft your own recipes, a meal planning service can do it for you.
 To get you started, here are some budget-friendly clean eating recipes to incorporate into your week:

-- We love this quinoa salad with chickpeas, roasted peppers and goat cheese for a work lunch or to take along to potluck
+We love this quinoa salad with chickpeas, roasted peppers and goat cheese for a work lunch or to take along to a potluck

-With a little planning ahead and some careful strategizing in the grocery store, it is possible to eat clean on a budget.
+With a little planning ahead and some careful strategizing in the grocery store, it is possible to learn how to eat clean on a budget.
 Avoiding pricey brand-name health foods and opting for fresh greens and bulk grains can make a big difference in your grocery bill, and planning your meals can set you up for success.
-PlateJoy can help you get started on a clean eating journey with simple, custom meal plans to suit your preferences and your budget.
+PlateJoy can help you start eating clean with simple, custom meal plans to suit your preferences and your budget.